department-of-veterans-affairs/lighthouse-vulcan/README.md

 - `supportedReference [Predicate<ReferenceParameter>]` : Predicate that determines validity of your token via your own custom criteria (e.g. resource type validation, base-url validation, etc...)
 - `valueSelector [Function<ReferenceParameter, String]` : translate public ids to searchable values

-For a database table with the following values:
+For a database with the following values:

 | ID | FOOD   |
 | -- | ------ |